The Sacredness of International Church Ministry

 Soaking in the Sacred

-There was a point during the baptism when our church members stood at the water’s edge watching the event take place where I just needed to stop.
+There was a point during the baptism where I just needed to stop.
+Our church members stood at the water’s edge watching the event take place and I realized I needed to choose to soak in the moving of God.

 Learning to Watch